quintanilha6/spring-boot/README.md

 @SessionAttributes("<ATTRIBUTE>") - saves <ATRIBUTE> in session, i.e. accross diferent views<br>

 ## Credits
-This rpo had the help of [this course](https://www.udemy.com/course/spring-boot-tutorial-for-beginners/).
-Each folders refers to the different fields of the ToC defined bellow.
+This rpeo had the help of [this course](https://www.udemy.com/course/spring-boot-tutorial-for-beginners/).
+Each folders refers to the different fields of the ToC defined within it.